wezm/wezm.net/v2/content/posts/2025/daily-driving-chimera-for-work/index.md

 promptly aborted that plan, and installed them in the Arch Distrobox container with `paru -S mupdf-tools` and carried on.

-As a Rust developer (i.e. someone that primary develops in Rust) one of the main annoyances on Chimera is missing support for `rustup`.
+As a Rust developer (i.e. someone that primarily develops in Rust) one of the main annoyances on Chimera is missing support for `rustup`.
 Being able to install and switch to different Rust versions is nice at times, but the main issue is being unable to install targets for cross-compiling.
 This is needed when